 "Jesus did not descend into hell to deliver the damned, nor to destroy the hell of damnation, but to free the just who had gone before him. ...
 This is the last phase of Jesus' messianic mission, a phase which is condensed in time but vast in its real significance: the spread of Christ's redemptive work to all men of all times and all places, for all who are saved have been made sharers in the redemption." (catechism, no. 633-634)

-The ancient Church observed Holy Saturday by continuing the Good Friday fast in preparation for Easter.
+The early Church observed Holy Saturday by continuing the Good Friday fast in preparation for Easter.
 "After sundown Christians would hold an all-night vigil, which concluded with baptism and Eucharist at the break of dawn.
 The same idea (if not the identical timeline) is found in the Easter Vigil today, which is the high point of the Easter Triduum and is filled with an abundance of readings, symbols, ceremony and sacraments," according to Carl E. Olson of Our Sunday Visitor.
-This year it is celebrated April 20.

 Known as the "mother of all vigils," the Easter Vigil Mass takes places after sundown and before daybreak, thus beginning and ending in darkness.
 "On this holy night, the Church keeps watch, celebrating the resurrection of Christ in the sacraments and awaiting his return in glory.
 It is the turning point of the triduum, the Passover of the new covenant, which marks Christ's passage from death to life."